Verizon's big-battery Wear24 smartwatch with Android 2.0 takes on LG's Style and Sport

 Verizon has also announced the Wear24, a smartwatch all its own, and one with enough battery power to stare down most other smartwatches you can buy today: 450mAh.
 (The LG Sport comes close with a 430mAh ticker.)

-The 4G LTE-connected Wear24 will start selling in March for $299.99 with a new two-year activation (the small box next to the 3-hour mark hints at March 25).
+The 4G LTE-connected Wear24 will start selling in March for $299.99 with a new two-year activation and $349 if you buy it no-contract (If you're into clues, the small box next to the 3-hour mark hints at March 25, but that's just a guess.)

-Verizon's keeping mum on who makes the watch, but a spokesperson did confirm that it isn't LG.

 Wear24's hardware specs: